Escomb Church: Anglo-Saxon

-The church was founded about AD 670–675, when the area was part of the Anglian Kingdom of Northumbria.
-Much of the stone was taken from the nearby Roman fort at Vinovia (Binchester).
-On the gable of the south porch is a 7th or early 8th Century sundial, and on the north wall is a reused Roman stone with the markings "LEG VI" set upside down (presumably referring to the Legio VI Victrix which served in Britannia).
+The church was founded in the early part of the 8th century, when the area was part of the Anglian Kingdom of Northumbria.
+It is a stone version of the nave and chancel plan and is typical of churches of the late Saxon period.
+Much of the squared masonry was taken from the nearby Roman fort at Vinovia (Binchester).
+On the gable of the south porch is a 7th- or early 8th-century sundial, and on the north wall is a reused Roman stone with the markings "LEG VI" set upside down (presumably referring to the Legio VI Victrix which served in Britannia).
 Above the sundial projects an Anglo-Saxon relief of an animal's head.

 Because Bede (circa AD 673–735) did not mention the church, some have argued that it was not built until after his death.
 However, he only named churches which were associated with events he recorded.

 The proportions of the nave are typically Anglo-Saxon: narrow and tall.
 The chancel is rectangular.
 The church is built of large roughly dressed, squared stones, with particularly large quoins, many of which are up to 2 ft high and between 3 ft and 4 ft long.
 The early character of the building and its similarity to other early work in Northumbria are consistent with it having been built between AD 650 and 800.

 Internally the nave is 43 ft 6 in long by 14 ft 6 in wide.
 Its walls are 2 ft 4 in thick and about 23 ft high.
 The chancel is 10 ft square.
 The chancel arch is 5 ft 3 in wide and its apex is15 ft above the floor of the nave.